 In 2014, the Trust’s program officers noted that a generation of executive directors had been retiring across its program areas.
 There were more incidences of leadership transition than they could ever recall.
 The Bridgespan Group had recently reported that approximately 60,000 nonprofit directors were retiring each year across the country.
 This leadership gap was especially severe in the nonprofit sector in the New York metropolitan area.

-In response, the Trust created a professional leadership program for emerging practitioners, especially emerging BIPOC leaders, and invited the Austin W. Marxe School of Public and International Affairs at Baruch College to design it as an executive certificate program.
+In response, the Trust created a professional leadership program for emerging practitioners, especially emerging BIPOC leaders, and invited the Austin W. Marxe School of Public and International Affairs at Baruch College to design it as a certificate program.
 Today, 400 new leaders have graduated from the program, representing 250 plus nonprofit organizations from New York City, Long Island, and Westchester.

 Our Name Change